syntelos/jauk/README.txt

-A software framework in java that pattern matching like automatons can be plugged into.
+A file parsing framework in java that any automaton can be plugged into.

   Scanner